top of page

 Why This Matters for Your Child's Future

-Dyslexia doesn't go away.
-But with the right help, kids with dyslexia can do amazing things.
-Both my boys are doing great in university now.
-Not because their dyslexia disappeared.
-Because they learned how to work with it.
-They know how to ask for help.
-They know how they learn best.
-They see their dyslexia as thinking differently, not as a problem.
-This didn't happen by accident.
-It happened because we got help early.
-We kept helping them all through school.
+Dyslexia doesn’t disappear.
+But with the right help, kids with dyslexia can achieve amazing things.
+Both my boys are thriving in university now.
+Not because their dyslexia vanished, but because they learned to work with it.
+They understand how to ask for help.
+They know their best learning styles.
+They view their dyslexia as a different way of thinking, not as a problem.
+This didn’t happen by chance.
+It happened because we sought help early and continued to support them throughout their education.

 What You Can Do Right Now

-If you're reading this and thinking about your child, know this: You're not overreacting.
-You're not being dramatic.
-You're being a good parent.
-Your child is smart.
-If they struggle with reading, it doesn't mean they're not intelligent.
+If you’re reading this and thinking about your child, know this: You’re not overreacting.
+You’re not being dramatic.
+You’re being a good parent.
+Your child is intelligent.
+If they struggle with reading, it doesn’t mean they lack intelligence.
 It might mean they learn differently.
-If they learn differently, there are proven ways to help them succeed.
+If they learn differently, there are proven methods to help them succeed.
 Waiting costs too much.
-But acting early helps so much.
-Don't let anyone tell you to wait and see.
-Your child's future matters too much.
-Unfortunately, "wait and see" is just one of several myths about dyslexia support that can actually hurt children's progress.
+Acting early provides immense benefits.
+Don’t let anyone tell you to wait and see.
+Your child's future is too important.
+Unfortunately, "wait and see" is just one of several myths about dyslexia support that can actually hinder children's progress.

 Ready to stop waiting and start acting?
-As an Orton-Gillingham tutor, I also offer parent coaching to help families who worry about their child's reading.
-I help you work with schools and make clear action plans.
-Book a free call to talk about your child and what to do next.
+As an Orton-Gillingham tutor, I also offer parent coaching to assist families worried about their child's reading.
+I help you collaborate with schools and create clear action plans. *Book a free call to discuss your child and what steps to take next

-About Kathleen: Kathleen Kischer is an Orton-Gillingham tutor and parent coach who supports families navigating dyslexia.
-As a mom of two dyslexic boys, she knows what parents go through.
-She helps families get the support their kids need.
+Kathleen Kischer is an Orton-Gillingham tutor and parent coach who supports families navigating dyslexia.
+As a mom of two dyslexic boys, she understands the challenges parents face.
+She helps families obtain the support their children need.

 Comments